 Oftentimes couples will spend hours poring over the perfect wedding favors, only for guests to leave them behind or not use them.
 Instead of providing guests with material favors, consider donating to a charity or cause close to your hearts instead.
 By doing so, not only will you be paying it forward, but your guests will love knowing they were a part of your contribution too.

-Web-based registries like Honeyfund enable you to donate a percentage or amount given to you by guests and well-wishers to a charitable cause of your choice.
+Charitable registries like Honeyfund and Blueprint Registry enable you to donate a percentage or amount given to you by guests and well-wishers to a charitable cause of your choice.
 Additionally, you can consider registering for items you intend to donate.
 Just be certain to label the items as such so guests know exactly what they’re gifting and why.

 You don’t realize how expensive flowers are until it comes time to select floral arrangements for your wedding.
 Unfortunately, flowers also have a short life span, and most event arrangements aren’t exactly reusable in home decor.
 Instead of letting your guests take home the arrangements or, worse, disposing of them at the end of the evening, consider contacting a local nursing home, rehabilitation facility, or senior-citizen center and inquiring if it would like to repurpose your flowers.
 Many facilities will love the gesture, and it will bring smiles to residents, patients, and hardworking care providers alike.
 (Just remember to hold on to your own bouquet to preserve it!)

 Depending on your caterer and/or venue, you may be able to bring home and box up all leftover food.
 This can amount to quite the feast, which you may not even have room for in your fridge or freezer.
 Aside from the top layer of your cake (which you should save for your first anniversary), consider donating the leftover food to a local shelter.
 You’ll feel great knowing your carefully created menu isn’t going to waste, and many will be more than grateful for the opportunity to eat a delicious, quality meal for the first time in a while.